nigel-gott/goosetools/README.md

 # GooseTools
-GooseTools is the Earlier Single-Tenant version of SpacePaperwork.com, which is a Loot Tracking, Sales, and Organizational Management Website for the Mobile MMORPG Eve Echoes.
+GooseTools is the Earlier Single-Tenant version of SpacePaperwork.com, a Django SaaS, which is a Loot Tracking, Sales, and Organizational Management Website for the Mobile MMORPG Eve Echoes.
 ## Project Structure
 * The app under config/ is where you'll find the settings files and similar high level project configuration.
 * Find the project's applications under the goosetools/ subfolder.